carynJohansen/Review_GeneExpressionLocalAdaptation/papers/summaries_notes.md

 ---

-## Spatiotemporal microbial evolution on antibiotic landscapes

-Baym, M., Lieberman, T.D., Kelsic, E.D., Chait, R., Gross, R., Yelin, I. and Kishony, R., 2016.
-Spatiotemporal microbial evolution on antibiotic landscapes.
-Science, 353(6304), pp.1147-1151.

-### Abstract
-A key aspect of bacterial survival is the ability to evolve while migrating across spatially varying environmental challenges.
-Laboratory experiments, however, often study evolution in well-mixed systems.
-Here, we introduce an experimental device, the microbial evolution and growth arena (MEGA)–plate, in which bacteria spread and evolved on a large antibiotic landscape (120 × 60 centimeters) that allowed visual observation of mutation and selection in a migrating bacterial front.
-While resistance increased consistently, multiple coexisting lineages diversified both phenotypically and genotypically.
-Analyzing mutants at and behind the propagating front, we found that evolution is not always led by the most resistant mutants; highly resistant mutants may be trapped behind more sensitive lineages.
-The MEGA-plate provides a versatile platform for studying microbial adaption and directly visualizing evolutionary dynamics.

-Keywords:

-Lacking:

----

 ## Limits fo adaptation along environmental gradients

 Polechová, J. and Barton, N.H., 2015.
 Limits to adaptation along environmental gradients.
 Proceedings of the National Academy of Sciences, 112(20), pp.6401-6406.